 Your personal contact

-Do you have direct questions about our foam machines?
-Talk to your Kurtz contact person!
+Talk directly to your Kurtz contact person!